EnviroDIY/ModularSensors/examples/menu_a_la_carte/ReadMe.md

 In tests on these sensors, SoftwareSerial_ExtInts _did not work_ to communicate with these sensors, because it isn't stable enough.
 AltSoftSerial and HardwareSerial work fine.

-The serial ports for this example are created in the @ref menu_serial_ports section and then assigned to modbus functionality in the @ref menu_assign_ports_sw section.
+The serial ports for this example are created in the @ref menu_walk_serial_ports section and then assigned to modbus functionality in the @ref menu_walk_assign_ports_sw section.

 Up to two power pins are provided so that the RS485 adapter, the sensor and/or an external power relay can be controlled separately.
 If the power to everything is controlled by the same pin, use -1 for the second power pin or omit the argument.